fossas/cse-challenge-ma/README.md

 ### Level III

 - Review the results and determine any compliance risks.
-- Generate compliance reports from FOSSA, and prepare an explanatory presentation for both StepToes AI and FlipFlop (separate presentations)
+- Generate compliance reports from FOSSA, and prepare an explanatory presentation for both StepToes AI and FlipFlop (separate presentations).

 Please complete as many items as you can, and have fun while you explore FOSSA's capabilities!
-If you have any questions please reach out to chelsea@fossa.com
+If you have any questions please reach out to chelsea@fossa.com.